Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Introduction

-This work initializes a fresh and principled view on designing DNN coverage criteria, by assessing test inputs in terms of its induced neuron and layer output distributions.
-This work first concretizes our focus on distributions into eight design requirements of DNN testing criteria.
-These design requirements characterize the distribution approximated by a DNN from various perspectives, and also take practical constraints (e.g., speed, hyper-parameter free) into account.
-Then, we propose a new coverage criterion, namely \tool\ (\underline{N}eura\underline{L} \underline{C}overage), that can fully meet the design principles. \tool\ is referred to as ``neural coverage'' rather than neuron coverage since our study focuses on the overall activity of groups of neurons and consider relations of neurons, which distinguishes \tool\ from all existing efforts.
-Our evaluation encompasses nine DNNs that analyze a variety of data formats (e.g., image, text) and perform a variety of tasks (e.g., classification, generation).
-We demonstrate that \tool\ is substantially correlated with the diversity and capacity of a test suite to reveal DNN defects.
-Meanwhile, by taking \nac\ as the fuzzing feedback, we show that more and diverse errors can be found, and the error-triggering inputs mutated under the guidance of \nac\ manifest high naturalness.
+This work initializes a principled view on designing DNN coverage criteria, by assessing test inputs regarding their induced layer output distributions.
+We first concretize our focus into eight design requirements.
+These requirements characterize the distribution approximated by a DNN from various aspects, and also take practical constraints (e.g., cost, hyper-parameter free) into account.
+Then, we propose a new coverage criterion, namely \tool\ (\underline{N}eura\underline{L} \underline{C}overage), that can fully meet the design requirements. \tool\ is referred to as ``neural coverage'' rather than neuron coverage since we focus on the overall activity of groups of neurons (i.e., each layer) and consider relations of neurons (different with all existing criteria; see comparison in \S~\ref{subsec:nc}).
+Our evaluation includes nine DNNs that analyze various data formats (e.g., image, text) and perform various tasks (e.g., classification, generation).
+We show that \tool\ is substantially correlated with the diversity and capacity of a test suite to reveal DNN defects.
+Meanwhile, by taking \tool\ as the fuzzing feedback, we show that more and diverse errors can be found, and the mutations guided by \tool\ generate more natural inputs.
 Our contributions are summarized as: